Skip to Main Content

 Delegating isn't just about freeing up your time to focus on the big picture.
 It’s also about empowering your team and fostering a strong, cohesive, agreements-based culture.
 When you delegate accountabilities to your team members, you trust in their competency, commitment, and capacity (what we call CCC) and give them opportunities to grow and take on new challenges.
 They will either demonstrate they've “got it,” or you need to go find leaders who do.

 Only by surrounding yourself with people who can and do “got this” can you deliver on your accountabilities, one of which is to ensure every one of your direct reports is the right person in the right seat.
 Only by mastering delegation, by being able to let go, will your company have the ability to confidently scale.
-Only by creating a more engaged and motivated workforce, where people feel they’re doing work that matters, will you be able to find yourself running at least a Stage Five organization.
+Only by creating a more engaged and motivated workforce, where people feel they’re doing work that matters, will you be able to find yourself running at least a Stage 5 organization.
 Otherwise, all you’re going to be doing is fighting entropy, a soul-crushing battle you will eventually lose.
 I share this with utter confidence.

 Stages, Strata, and Time Span of Responsibility

 If you’re an ambitious founder, you’ve embarked on a journey to turn a damn good Vision into reality.
-In the beginning, you identified your Industry and Niche, created a great product fit, developed a strong Unique Value Proposition (UVP), crafted a Compelling Why, and steadily gained Ideal Customers.
+In the beginning, you identified your Industry and Niche, created a great product fit, developed a strong Compelling Value Proposition (CVP), crafted a Compelling Why, and steadily gained Ideal Customers.
 But what comes next?
 Regardless of which Stage you’re in, entropy is everywhere.
 It’s already creeping in, and things can easily go downhill if you're not structured, organized, and intentional about what it takes for your company to keep sufficiently contributing to helping your Ideal Stakeholders achieve their dreams.A pyramid with numerals 1 to 5 from bottom to top on each layer is titles Stages of Development.

 At Ninety, we use our Stages of Development framework to help companies work toward becoming great, enduring organizations.
 Each of the first five Stages, from Survive to Steward, presents unique challenges and opportunities.
 In the early Stages, you wear many hats as an ambitious founder, from product development to marketing to customer service.
 If you’re going to be successful and keep your business growing, you must learn to delegate accountabilities to others and allow yourself to work on higher-order activities that focus on the growth and long-term well-being of the company.